must have noticed that sometimes your mother does not allow you to go out to

 transmitted from one person or animal to other.

 Diseases caused by virus: flu (influenza), common cold, measles,

 mumps, german measles (Rubella), smallpox, cowpox, chicken pox, HIV (can lead

 caused by bacteria: cholera, tuberculosis (TB), septicaemia

 ("blood poisoning"), anthrax etc.

-sleeping sickness, dysentery etc.
+caused by protozoa/protoctista: Malaria, sleeping sickness, dysentery

 Diseases caused by fungi: Athlete's foot, ringworm etc.

 diseases are transmitted through direct contact with infected person such as measles,

 conjunctivitis, chickenpox etc. These diseases can be prevented by avoiding

 contact with infected person by touching or using anything used by the person

 like tuberculosis, common cold, whooping cough etc. are spread through air.
 Air

 borne disease can be prevented if a person suffering from disease cover his mouth when he cough or sneeze and

 There are certain

 jaundice, cholera, typhoid etc. These diseases can be prevented if we adopt

 healthy habits such as washing hand before and after eating, washing hand with

 soap after the use of toilet, drinking boiled or filtered water.

 like mosquito causes diseases like malaria, dengue etc. and can be prevented by

 keeping the surrounding clean, by spraying insecticides etc.